gmdery/data-analytics-portfolio/PowerBI-Dashboards/Real-Estate-Dashboard/README.md

-# 🏡 Connecticut Real Estate Dashboard (2001–2022)
+# 🏡 Connecticut Real Estate Market Dashboard (2001–2022)

-This Power BI project analyzes over 500,000 real estate transactions across Connecticut from 2001 to 2022.
-The dashboard explores how property sales, average values, and town-level dynamics have shifted over two decades, uncovering trends and insights valuable to investors, policymakers, analysts, and developers.
+This Power BI dashboard presents a 22-year analysis of property transactions across the state of Connecticut.
+The goal was to transform over half a million raw transaction records into a clear, interactive story of market trends, town-level performance, and property type dynamics.
+This project showcases both technical and analytical skills—ideal for investors, analysts, developers, and recruiters looking for actionable insights.

 ---

-## 📊 Project Overview
+## 📌 Project Summary

-- **Objective:** Transform raw property transaction data into actionable insights by visualizing trends in sales volume, value, location, and property types.
+- **Dataset:** 500,000+ property sales records from 2001 to 2022
-- **Tools Used:** Power BI, DAX, Excel
+- **Tools Used:** Power BI, Excel
-- **Data Size:** ~515,000 rows
-- **Time Frame:** 22 years (2001–2022)
+- **Objective:** To uncover patterns in real estate transactions and visualize trends across time, property types, and locations
+- **Deliverable:** A fully interactive, portfolio-ready Power BI dashboard and PowerPoint summary

 ---

-## 🛠️ Skills Demonstrated
+## ⚙️ Skills Demonstrated

-- Data modeling & transformation
+- Advanced data modeling and transformation in Power BI
-- DAX calculations (
-- Advanced filtering & conditional visuals
-- Trend and location analysis
+- Interactive dashboards using slicers and cards
-- Insight storytelling through dashboarding
+- Insight storytelling through visuals and layout structuring
+- Data cleanup and property type grouping for consistency

 ---

-## 🧠 Key Metrics Tracked

-- ✅ Total Sale Amount
-- ✅ Average Sale & Assessed Values
-- ✅ Number of Properties Sold
-- ✅ Distinct Property Addresses
-- ✅ Top Towns by Volume & Value
+## 📊 What the Dashboard Covers

+### 🏠 Overview Page
+- Key metrics like total sales, average prices, and unique properties
+- Top towns and property types
+- Quick market snapshot across 22 years

+### 📆 Yearly Trends Page
+- Sale volume, assessed value, and average pricing across time
+- Market dips and peaks (e.g. 2008 crash, 2020 post-pandemic boom)

+### 🏘️ Property Type Insights
+- Breakdown of sale amounts and volume by property type
+- Grouped view of residential vs non-residential properties
+- Shift in classification patterns post-2020

+### 🏙️ Town Analysis Page
+- Towns with highest sales volume, average sale value, and most transactions
+- Repeated sales detection (flipping or redevelopment hotspots)
-- ✅ Most Expensive Transactions
+- Most expensive property locations revealed

+### 💡 Insights Summary Page
+- Clean written summary of the most important findings
+- Designed for quick consumption by stakeholders or hiring panels

 ---

-## 📈 Dashboard Pages

-### 1. **Overview**
-A high-level summary showing total transactions, total value, average sale prices, and dominant property types.
-Includes dynamic KPIs and top towns.

-### 2. **Yearly Trends**
-Displays sales volume, assessed values, and average price trends from 2001 to 2022.
-Tracks market growth, dips, and post-pandemic surges.

-### 3. **Property Type Insights**
-Breaks down sale volume and value across property categories.
-Highlights changes in classification post-2020 and compares average performance of types.

-### 4. **Town Analysis**
-Deep dive into town-level data: top towns by sales, volume, and average value.
-Includes repeated sales analysis and high-value location highlights.

-### 5. **Insights Page**
-Summarizes the most important trends and takeaways with bullet points and business interpretations.
+## 📌 Key Takeaways

+- **Residential units dominate in volume**, but **commercial and apartment sales lead in value**
+- **Greenwich, Stamford, and Westport** consistently rank as high-performing towns
+- **Willington** recorded the most expensive transaction (~$5B)
+- A shift in classification to broad “Residential” began in **2020**, affecting property type clarity
+- Many towns show **sale prices far above assessed values**, especially in high-demand areas
+- Repeated sales patterns reflect **potential flipping or investment activity**

 ---

-## 🔍 Key Insights

-- **Residential properties** dominate in count, but **commercial and apartments** lead in value.
-- **Willington** recorded the highest sale (~$5B), with **Greenwich** and **Stamford** as top high-performing towns.
-- Post-2020, property types were grouped under a general "Residential" label — affecting clarity.
-- **Average sale prices exceeded assessed values**, especially in luxury towns.
-- **Repeated sales** point to active redevelopment or flipping zones.
+## 📂 Files Included

+- `Real_Estate_Dashboard.pbix` – The Power BI file
+- `Real_Estate_Dashboard_screenshot.png` – A preview of the dashboard
+- `README.md` – Project documentation

 ---

-## 🖼️ Dashboard Preview

-> *(Add screenshots or GIF here after exporting from Power BI)*
-> Include a clean shot of your Overview, Trends, and Town Analysis pages.

----

-## 📥 Files Included

-- `Real_Estate_Dashboard.pbix` — Power BI dashboard file
-- `Real_Estate_Dashboard_Presentation.pptx` — Portfolio-ready slide deck
-- `README.md` — This file

----

-## 📬 Contact
+## 🙋🏽 About Me

+**George Maxwell Dery**
 📧 gmdery19@gmail.com
 🔗 [LinkedIn](https://linkedin.com/in/gmdery)

+As a data analyst and economics graduate, I’m passionate about using data to uncover insights and tell meaningful stories.
+This project reflects my love for clean design, structured logic, and real-world impact.

 ---

-## 🚀 Let’s Talk Data
+## 💬 Let’s Connect

-If you're interested in collaborating or want to discuss real estate trends, data storytelling, or dashboard design — feel free to reach out!
+Whether you're an employer, data enthusiast, or fellow creative, feel free to reach out to discuss collaboration or feedback.
+I'm always open to learning, growing, and sharing ideas through data.